MSW-type compactifications of 6d $(1,0)$ SCFTs on 4-manifolds: Conclusion and outlook

 \subsection{Acknowledgments}

 We would like to thank Shi Cheng, Sergei Gukov, Ken Kikuchi, Jianfeng Lin, Mauricio Romo, and Yinan Wang for valuable discussions.
 This work is supported by the National Thousand-Young-Talents Program of China.
-W. Cui would like to thank the organizers of the 2022 BIMSA Workshop on String Theory and the Tsinghua Sanya International Mathematics Forum (TSIMF) for hospitality where part of this work was completed.
+The work of JC is supported by the Fundamental Research Funds for the Central Universities (No.20720230010) of China.
+The work of WC is supported by the fellowship of China Postdoctoral Science Foundation NO.2022M720507 and in part by the Beijing Postdoctoral Research Foundation.
+WC also would like to thank the organizers of the 2022 BIMSA Workshop on String Theory and the Tsinghua Sanya International Mathematics Forum (TSIMF) for hospitality where part of this work was completed.